 International Summer School of Documentary TheatreArcha Theatre’s International Summer School is a platform for experimentation and investigation in the field of documentary theatre.
-The summer school offers artists coming from all around the world a two-week period of free experimentation using the tools of documentary theatre.
 Language of the school is English.
+Applications till 31 May 2023.

 International Summer School of Documentary Theatre 2023